-In December 2018, the Board approved Addendum XXXI (and the Council approved corresponding Framework 14), which modifies the FMP to allow conservation equivalency for the recreational black sea bass fishery beginning in 2020, and recommends NOAA Fisheries implement transit provisions for Block Island Sound for recreational and commercial fisheries for all three species in the same area as the existing striped bass transit zone.
-The Council's framework action also modifies the Council's FMP to allow a maximum size limit to be used in the recreational fisheries for summer flounder and black sea bass.
+In December 2018, the Board approved Addendum XXXI (and the Council approved corresponding Framework 14), which modified the FMP to allow federal conservation equivalency for the recreational black sea bass fishery beginning in 2020, and implemented transit provisions for Block Island Sound for recreational and commercial fisheries for summer flounder, scup, and black sea bass in the same area as the existing striped bass transit zone.
+The Council's framework action also modified the Council's FMP to allow a maximum size limit to be used in the recreational fisheries for summer flounder and black sea bass.

-Addendum XXXII, approved in December 2018, establishes a new process for developing recreational management measures for black sea bass and summer flounder whereby measures will be set annually through a specifications process, rather than addenda.
-The Board will approve measures in early spring each year, based on technical committee analysis of stock status, resource availability, and harvest estimates.
-To further aid in setting specifications, the Addendum establishes standards and guiding principles intended to structure the development of recreational measures on a regional basis.
+Addendum XXXII, approved in December 2018, established a new process for developing recreational management measures for black sea bass and summer flounder whereby measures will be set annually through a specifications process, rather than addenda.
+The Board will approve measures in early spring each year, based on Technical Committee analysis of stock status, resource availability, and harvest estimates.
+To further aid in setting specifications, the Addendum established standards and guiding principles intended to structure the development of recreational measures on a regional basis.
 Public input on specifications will be gathered by states through their individual public comment processes.